With expenses on the rise, it’s important to know how to save money on baby!

 34. Skip the Professional Photography

 Consider purchasing a used DSLR camera and learn to take those milestone pictures yourself!
 There are several free tutorials on the Internet to teach you the beginner basics of using a DSLR camera.
 You will save $100s by not hiring someone to do what you can do yourself!
 In addition, you won’t have to wait for the photographer to show up!

 35. Create a Babysitting Co-Op

 Talk with other moms and create a babysitting co-op!
-The idea is to rotate times where a mom will watch another mom’s children in the co-op for FREE.
+The idea is to rotate times when a mom will watch another mom’s children in the co-op for FREE.
 And then they trade-off to give another mom some free babysitting time!

 36. Cut Your Child’s Hair Yourself

 If you have a son, challenge yourself to learn how to cut his hair at home with an electric hair trimmer!
-Check out this free tutorial from Healthy Christian Home for a great overview on learning to cut hair at home.
+Check out this free tutorial from Healthy Christian Home for a great overview of learning to cut hair at home.
 Boys’ cuts are usually more simple but if you’re really brave or have the skills, you could try out on a girl’s hair.